-- Types of purchases made are within program guidelines and NYS Finance Laws (i.e., split ordering, restricted items, for official State use with appropriate backup provided when applicable, travel expenses, etc.)
+- Purchases made are within program guidelines and NYS Finance Laws (i.e., no split ordering, official State use with appropriate backup provided, no restricted items, non-travel expenses, etc.)

-- Returns are handled properly (i.e., call tags and RA numbers, proper use of Credit Pending Form, credits received on proper account, etc.)
+- Returns are handled properly (i.e., call tags and RA numbers, proper use of Credit Pending Form (PC03), credits received on proper account, etc.)

-- Incorrect billings are handled properly (i.e., sales tax charges, incorrectly charged items, shipping charges, proper use of Credit Pending Form, credits received on proper account, etc.)
+- Incorrect billings are handled properly (i.e., sales tax charges, incorrectly billed items, shipping charges, proper use of Credit Pending Form, credits received on proper account, etc.)

-- Charges made to account are for product received and/or service rendered (no pre-payments)
+- Charges made to account are for product received and/or service completed (no pre-payments or deposits)

-- Documentation for specific events related to the purchase is maintained with the order form.
+- Documentation for specific events is maintained with the Order Form (PC02), including fliers, attendance sheets, agendas, etc.